 Hope you have a day that is blessed with sweet memories in the making.

-Potpourri can be made from fresh flowers you have received and can be especially meaningful if the flowers were from something that touched your heart.
+Potpourri can be made from fresh flowers and can be especially meaningful if the flowers were from something that touched your heart.
 Just let the flowers dry for several days and then place in a pretty bowl, maybe a crystal bowl.
-If you have a bowl that is special to you, maybe one that was your mother’s or your grandmother’s, then that is perfect for displaying your potpourri in a doubly meaningful way.
+If you have a bowl that you really like, maybe one that was your mother’s or your grandmother’s, then that is perfect for displaying your potpourri in a doubly meaningful way.

 Have you been to a Mediterranean Restaurant?
 I went with two teacher friends this past week, and one friend and I had no idea what to order.
 I don’t know much about Mediterranean foods except for the fact that it’s very healthy and that hummus and olive oil are a part of it, but our other friend knew what’s really good.
 We ended up ordering soup & salad: Fatoush Salad & Fasoolia Bean Soup, and they were sooo good!